 When he was twenty-two years old, Larry was invited to a facility similar to the City Center and his life was altered over time due to the support and mentorship he received.
 This alternative way of living encouraged Larry to go back to school, receive his GED, graduate college on the Dean’s List and with two degrees.

 In 2017, Larry and his family founded the City Center with one vision in mind; to keep our youth population off the streets today, tomorrow, and in the future.
 He obtained a 30,000 square foot building that sat dormant in Stockton, California for almost thirteen years.
 He established a small, collaborative team who decided through five core values, accountability, and support, we could raise the standard for youth living in the San Joaquin County.

-Since then, the City Center has welcomed over 4,000 community members.
-We’ve raised over $1 million and provided over 2,000 youth a positive, productive, and safe environment to thrive.
+Since then, the City Center has welcomed over 4,000 community members and provided over 2,000 youth a positive, productive, and safe environment to thrive.
 But to accomplish our vision of keeping all youth off the street, there is still a long way to go.
 The San Joaquin County is home to over 145,000 students and with the rapid increase in youth memberships, it has never been more evident that underserved communities need facilities like the City Center.